 Should I Induce Vomiting if I Take Too Much Caffeine

-Edited by Jerry Rivers, Anonymous, Eng, Lynn and 2 others
+Edited by Jerry Rivers, Eng, Lynn, JennaX and 1 other

 You may have been advised that all you have to do is induce vomiting if there is an extreme overdose of caffeine.
 There are a few options to clear the caffeine from your stomach.
 Inducing vomiting is not one that is recommended unless you are advised by an expert at a poison control center, or a certified person in the medical field.
 There is an around-the-clock national poison control center in the United States that can assist you at their toll-free helpline number: 1-800-222-1222.
 The professionals there are experienced in dealing with such a dilemma.
 They may use hemofiltration or other means to treat a severe overindulgence of caffeine.
 Alternative treatments could be laxatives, gastric lavage, activated charcoal, or hemodialysis.

 It may seem trite, but an overdose of caffeine is a serious matter, and could even be lethal.
 There is no need to give up your coffee, or other caffeinated favorite drink.
 You must merely limit your intake.
 Just what is that limit, though, and what are the side effects if you have had too much caffeine?
 How much should you cut back on caffeine daily until at the recommended limit?
 This will all be answered below.

 - 1There are hundreds of different caffeine-containing drinks consumed world-wide.In the USA, drinking coffee, iced tea, Pepsi-Cola, Red Bull, Monster Energy Drinks, and Coca-Cola are a huge part of everyday life for many Americans.
 Ninety percent of adults drink one or more caffeinated drinks each day.Advertisement

 - 2It is typical to consume great quantities of it to keep going in such a competitive society.Commercials promote these beverages heavily, as the market is also highly competitive.Advertisement